klaww14/mobileapplication/README.md

 3. [Implementation of security in user accounts.]

 ## Application Description:
-[The goal of the mobile banking app MobileBank Pro is to provide consumers total control over their finances.
+[The goal of the mobile banking app AlbBank is to provide clients/users total control over their finances.
 It provides a safe and easy-to-use platform for tracking transactions in real time, managing accounts, and creating budgets.
 In order to deliver individualized financial insights for improved financial planning, the app examines user spending trends]